Pilar Mañas Brugat

 María del Pilar Mañas Brugat (born 24 July 1975) is a Spanish military officer.
 In 2017 she became the first woman to take command of a Spanish Air Force unit.
 She was named an Exemplary Woman (Mujer Referente) by the Women's Institute in 2018.
+In 2022 she was awarded the Operation Balmis Commemorative Medal.

-In 2020 she was awarded the Commander of the Royal and Military Order of Saint Hermenegild and in 2022 the Operation Balmis Commemorative Medal.
+In 2020 she was awarded the Commander of the Royal and Military Order of Saint Hermenegild and in 2026 the Commander with Star (Placa) of Order of Saint Hermenegild.

 Biography

 Pilar Mañas Brugat was born into an Aragonese family with a strong military tradition – her maternal great-grandfather was an officer of the Civil Guard, and two of her great-uncles participated in the Alhucemas landing.
 Mañas has said that a martial atmosphere was instilled in her home "since we were little, through the photos, the military books, and the uniforms that were in the house."

 She trained in Murcia and has developed her professional career in Madrid, but has always maintained a strong link with her homeland, Aragon.

 Her sister, Teresa de Jesús Mañas Brugat, is a career officer of the Spanish Army, a Captain of Regulares Group No. 52 of the Comandancia General de Melilla, and later Infantry Captain of the Army assigned to Regimiento Acorazado Pavía, part of Brigada Aragón I in Zaragoza.
 The Mañas Brugat sisters have blazed a path as women, each through her own career.